austinvach/webapi/README.md

 This is minimal sample of using the Alexa Web API for Games feature.
 It is laid out in a format compatible with the ASK command line interface tool.
 For more information, see: https://developer.amazon.com/en-US/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html Specifically this sample expects that you have already successfully configured the ask cli to deploy skills with a paired aws account through an aws cli profile.

-## How to deploy this sample
-- modify `ask-resources.json` and or `package.json` as described below to accomodate your ask profile configuration
-- ensure that the AWS profile you intend to use has sufficient permissions to deploy the infrastructure for this skill.
-If you are using an IAM Role or IAM User, make sure they have full permission to modify:
-  - Cloudformation, used to generate the infrastructure
-  - Lambda, to act as the compute backend for the skill
-  - Cloudwatch, to create logging targets for the Lambda
-  - S3, to host the web app
-  - IAM, used to create roles to limit the relationships between the above resources
-- use `npm run deploy` to initially build and deploy:
-  - the skill (to the Amazon developer portal),
-  - the skill backend (to AWS Lambda), and
-  - the web app (to AWS S3)
-- iterate and deploy by repeating calls to `npm run deploy`.
-In the case where you are only modifying the web app, you can reduce iteration time by calling `npm run deploy-webapp` directly

 ## Using profiles other than default
 This sample is configured to deploy to your `default` ask cli and aws cli profiles.
 If you opted not to have a default profile, or would like to deploy to an alternative profile, then you will need to:
 1. modify the ask-resources.json file to change the `profiles.default` key to a `profiles.yourProfileName` key instead.